r-bakes/r-bakes/README.md

 ---

 <p align="left">
-Cloud-native backend software engineer with 4+ YOE (built a 40 M msg / day financial messaging system).
+Cloud-native backend software engineer with 4+ YOE including building a 40 M msg / day financial messaging system.
 Now diving into the intersection of ML and distributed systems in Cornell’s M.Eng.
 CS program.
 </p>